biostat-duan-lab/UNSemblePRS/README.md

 Covariates may include sex, age, and genetic principal components.

+### `example_code.R`
+Provides a complete example workflow that generates example pre-trained PRS models and demonstrates how to use UNSemblePRS to compute the final aggregated PRS.

 ### `eval_UNSemblePRS.R`
 Contains the analysis code used for the All of Us (AoU) evaluation experiments, including:
 - comparisons with competing PRS integration methods,
 - sex-stratified analyses,
 - ancestry-stratified analyses.